Wynn Resorts (NASDAQ:WYNN) PT Raised to $138.00 at Citigroup

 Wynn Resorts Cuts Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, June 6th.
-Shareholders of record on Tuesday, May 23rd will be given a $0.25 dividend.
-This represents a $1.00 annualized dividend and a yield of 0.95%.
-The ex-dividend date of this dividend is Monday, May 22nd.
-Wynn Resorts’s dividend payout ratio is -107.82%.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 6th.
+Investors of record on Tuesday, May 23rd will be given a dividend of $0.25 per share.
+The ex-dividend date is Monday, May 22nd.
+This represents a $1.00 dividend on an annualized basis and a yield of 0.95%.
+Wynn Resorts’s payout ratio is -107.82%.

-In other Wynn Resorts news, CEO Craig Scott Billings sold 10,901 shares of the business’s stock in a transaction that occurred on Thursday, March 16th.
-The shares were sold at an average price of $103.26, for a total value of $1,125,637.26.
+In other news, CEO Craig Scott Billings sold 10,901 shares of Wynn Resorts stock in a transaction on Thursday, March 16th.
+The stock was sold at an average price of $103.26, for a total value of $1,125,637.26.
 Following the completion of the sale, the chief executive officer now directly owns 255,781 shares of the company’s stock, valued at $26,411,946.06.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other news, CFO Julie Cameron-Doe sold 4,000 shares of the company’s stock in a transaction dated Wednesday, February 22nd.
-The shares were sold at an average price of $108.08, for a total value of $432,320.00.
-Following the sale, the chief financial officer now owns 65,970 shares of the company’s stock, valued at approximately $7,130,037.60.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, CEO Craig Scott Billings sold 10,901 shares of the stock in a transaction dated Thursday, March 16th.
-The stock was sold at an average price of $103.26, for a total transaction of $1,125,637.26.
-Following the sale, the chief executive officer now directly owns 255,781 shares in the company, valued at approximately $26,411,946.06.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+In other Wynn Resorts news, CFO Julie Cameron-Doe sold 4,000 shares of the company’s stock in a transaction that occurred on Wednesday, February 22nd.
+The stock was sold at an average price of $108.08, for a total transaction of $432,320.00.
+Following the completion of the sale, the chief financial officer now directly owns 65,970 shares of the company’s stock, valued at approximately $7,130,037.60.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, CEO Craig Scott Billings sold 10,901 shares of the stock in a transaction that occurred on Thursday, March 16th.
+The stock was sold at an average price of $103.26, for a total value of $1,125,637.26.
+Following the transaction, the chief executive officer now directly owns 255,781 shares of the company’s stock, valued at $26,411,946.06.
 The disclosure for this sale can be found here.
-Insiders own 0.48% of the company’s stock.
+0.48% of the stock is currently owned by company insiders.

-Hedge funds have recently added to or reduced their stakes in the stock.
-UMB Bank n.a. grew its holdings in Wynn Resorts by 200.0% during the 4th quarter.
-UMB Bank n.a. now owns 300 shares of the casino operator’s stock worth $25,000 after acquiring an additional 200 shares during the last quarter.
-Dupont Capital Management Corp bought a new stake in Wynn Resorts during the 4th quarter worth about $25,000.
-International Assets Investment Management LLC bought a new stake in Wynn Resorts during the 1st quarter worth about $28,000.
-James Investment Research Inc. bought a new stake in Wynn Resorts during the 1st quarter worth about $29,000.
-Finally, Penserra Capital Management LLC grew its holdings in Wynn Resorts by 62.6% during the 3rd quarter.
-Penserra Capital Management LLC now owns 504 shares of the casino operator’s stock worth $31,000 after acquiring an additional 194 shares during the last quarter.
-Institutional investors own 70.95% of the company’s stock.
+A number of large investors have recently modified their holdings of the business.
+UMB Bank n.a. boosted its holdings in shares of Wynn Resorts by 200.0% during the fourth quarter.
+UMB Bank n.a. now owns 300 shares of the casino operator’s stock worth $25,000 after purchasing an additional 200 shares during the last quarter.
+Dupont Capital Management Corp acquired a new position in Wynn Resorts in the fourth quarter valued at approximately $25,000.
+International Assets Investment Management LLC acquired a new position in shares of Wynn Resorts during the first quarter worth approximately $28,000.
+James Investment Research Inc. acquired a new position in shares of Wynn Resorts during the first quarter worth approximately $29,000.
+Finally, Penserra Capital Management LLC boosted its position in shares of Wynn Resorts by 62.6% during the third quarter.
+Penserra Capital Management LLC now owns 504 shares of the casino operator’s stock worth $31,000 after buying an additional 194 shares during the period.
+70.95% of the stock is owned by hedge funds and other institutional investors.

 Wynn Resorts Company Profile